liballeg/allegro5/readme_a5.txt

 	$ export PATH=/Developer/usr/bin:$PATH
    $ export CC=clang

 before you run Cmake.
-If you use the graphical version of Gmake, you will be given the option of selecting the C compiler to use.
+If you use the graphical version of Cmake, you will be given the option of selecting the C compiler to use.
 Simply select /Developer/usr/bin/clang.
 The installation otherwise continues as indicated above.